Our last post is a challenge that we would like to pose to you for the whole summer, and it will hopefully be easy and FUN for you to do. Get outside!

 Start by preheating your oven to 350 degrees.

 Lay your tortillas out on the counter and brush water onto the tortillas with a pastry brush.
 If you don’t have one, you can just use your fingers.
-Then mix the cinnamon and sugar together in a small bowl and then sprinkle the mixture onto the tortillas.
+Sprinkle the cinnamon sugar mixture onto the tortillas.
 Next use a pizza cutter or small knife cut each tortilla into eight wedges ( like a pizza) and place the wedges onto a cookie sheet.
 Bake the wedges for 10-15 minutes.

 While you are waiting for the chips to bake, let’s make the fruit salsa!
 This recipe calls for peaches, apples, and berries but you can use any fruit you like.
 I chose grapes, kiwi, strawberries and peaches because they are some of our favorite fruits and I love the mix of colors.